Wondering how the Bachelor of Applied Science (Occupational Therapy) at USYD works?

 What scholarships are available?

-For OT students, there is a special scholarship USYD provides called the Douglas and Lola Douglas Scholarship in Health Sciences (Occupational Therapy) that supports students doing their Honours in OT.
+For OT students, there is a special scholarship USYD provides called the Douglas and Lola Douglas Scholarship in Health Sciences (Occupational Therapy) that supports students completing the Honours Program within the OT degree.

-USYD also provides other scholarships that support you in your unique circumstances — check them out here!
+USYD also provides other scholarships that support students in specific circumstances.

 What’s the Teaching Format?

-USYD’s OT degree is carried out in 2 semesters per year, consisting of classes such as lectures, tutorials, workshops and if needed, practical labs.
+USYD’s OT degree is delivered over 2 semesters a year, consisting of classes such as lectures, tutorials, workshops and practical labs.

-A lot of the OT units focus on hands-on and face to face learning so most of the classes have compulsory attendance!
+A lot of the OT units focus on hands-on and face to face learning so many of the classes have compulsory attendance!

 How many contact hours does this degree have?